jackpip/myADR/README.md

 # myADR

-A way for audio engineers to easily generate cue sheets.
+A simple way for audio engineers to generate and manage custom cue sheets.